-Elected for a term of five years by a joint session of both chambers of Parliament, the President may serve a maximum of two successive terms in office.
+Elected for a term of five years directly by all citizens with a right to vote, the President may serve a maximum of two successive terms in office.
 The President is the Supreme Commander of the Armed Forces.
 Presidential power is limited; the most important is the right to veto any bill which has already been passed by Parliament, with the exception of constitutional bills.
 This power is void in times of constitutional or other political crises.

 The Parliament consists of two chambers - the Chamber of Deputies and the Senate.
 It passes all bills valid in the territory of the Czech Republic and expresses approval of important international treaties; i.e. those concerning human rights and basic liberties, political treaties, and general economic treaties.
 It decides the most important acts of state, such as declaring war or approving the deployment of foreign armies on Czech soil.